Battle of the Allia: Roman recovery

-Modern evaluations of conflicts

-Some modern historians follow Karl Julius Beloch, who dismissed the Roman victories soon after the sack.
-One reason is that they are not mentioned by the Greek historians Diodorus Siculus and Polybius.
-The other is the assumption that Rome had been damaged too much to be so successful militarily.

 Livy said that the city was burnt and that it then developed a haphazard layout because it was rebuilt hastily.
 However, Cornell notes that Diodorus Siculus and Polybius made only scarce references to the period.
 He also disputes the extent of the damage suffered by Rome.
 He points out that there is no archaeological trace of the damage to the sack.
 Signs of burning that were thought to be dated to this event have subsequently been dated to the rebellion that had brought down the Roman monarchy more than a century earlier.
 Cornell thinks that the Senones ransacked the city but were interested only in the booty, left most of the buildings alone, and went after they had been bought off.
 It was common for the layout of ancient cities to be haphazard.
 He adds that Rome's recovery was aided by cementing the newly-conquered territory of Veii by granting its inhabitants citizenship without the right to vote and by a strengthening of the alliance with Caere, which had helped Rome during the Gallic sack.
 After the initial setback and attacks, Rome resumed its expansionism of the late 5th and early 4th centuries.

-Rome rebuilds its city walls

 A few years after the sack, Rome began to build new city walls using ashlar masonry from a quarry in the territory of Veii.
 It was a huge undertaking as the wall was 11 km (7 mi) long.
 The original wall had been built in Cappellaccio tuff, the local stone, which was of rather poor quality because it is a quite friable stone.
 The wall was rebuilt with a type of yellow tuff, named Grotta Oscura (after its main quarry), which was of much better quality, in the territory of Veii.
 Thus, the acquisition of Veii provided Rome with better masonry for construction.
 However, the new rock was harder and thus more difficult to work.